John Mosman (apothecary)

-Mosman worked for the households of James IV of Scotland and the queen consort Margaret Tudor supplying medicines and spices, herbal remedies, and providing treatments.
+Mosman worked for the households of King James IV and the queen consort Margaret Tudor supplying medicines and spices, herbal remedies, and providing treatments.

 Family background

 Other members of the family were goldsmiths, including John Mosman who worked for James V and his son James Mosman, who built the house in Edinburgh known as the "John Knox House".
 It has been suggested that the Mosman family was of Jewish origin.
 A branch of the family including a John Mosman and his son Robert Mosman was recorded in February 1490 in connection with their tenancy of the lands of "Easter Gledstanis".

 Career

 Mosman received a regular fee of £10 from the royal treasurer by 1513.
 A copy of a household roll of the Scottish court made around 1507 names him and William Foular as the court "pottingaris".
 "Pottingar" is an old Scots language word for apothecary.

 Royal wedding

 In April 1503 Mosman was sent to Flanders to buy materials for the king.
 This "stuff" may have been connected with the royal wedding.
 Mosman supplied sweetened and spiced "Hippocras" wine at the Edinburgh wedding of James IV and Margaret Tudor at Holyrood Palace, at a cost of 18 Scottish shillings.
 The English herald John Young, who wrote an account of her journey to Scotland, said there was "plenty of Ypocras", served in fellowship to the 41 men that James IV knighted for the queen.